Safe Design Workshops - CHAIR process

 • plant designers

-• consultant that have an influence on safety decisions (e.g. childcare consultant, acoustic consultant, BCA consultant, fire services consultant)
+• consultants who influence safety decisions (e.g. childcare consultants, acoustic consultants, BCA consultants and fire services consultants)

 • safe design consultant